 Kenai Peninsula Borough: Illegal

-The use and sale of fireworks is prohibited by the borough, which covers unincorporated areas like Hope, Kasilof, Sterling, Cooper Landing and many others.
+The use and sale of fireworks is prohibited by the borough, which covers all unincorporated areas like Hope, Kasilof, Sterling, Cooper Landing and many other communities.
 Incorporated cities have their own rules; Homer, Kachemak, Seldovia and Soldotna ban fireworks.
 Kenai allows fireworks only on New Year's Eve and New Year's Day.
 Seward is currently dealing with fireworks through its noise ordinance and strongly discourages any use within the city.

 Valdez: Temporarily legal